People labelled as dyslexic, dyspraxic, autistic or with ADHD often feel their ideas go unheard and underappreciated.

 Working with many neurodiverse people over the years made me realise that my experience was not unique.
 I realised that like me, other neurodiverse people with labels such as dyslexia, dyspraxia, autism or ADHD often feel unheard or unrecognised.

 Neurodiverse people tend to think differently.
 Dyslexics like me often think in patterns and associations.
 This allows us to see connections that others don’t, making us excellent problem solvers.
-The dyspraxic can often just see the solution in a pure ‘aha’ moment and the ADHD can see the complexity and possibilities in a flash.
+The dyspraxic can often just see the solution in a pure ‘aha’ moment and the person with ADHD can see the complexity and possibilities in a flash.
 Many on the autism spectrum can collate and sort information and patterns that others don’t.

 Like most of us I have overlapping co-occurrence, which means I am dyslexic and a bit dyspraxic and probably a bit ADHD too… It was not until I was 50 that I realised that I was not communicating in a way that my colleagues could really understand.

 In order to communicate our unique insights we need to fully understand how our experiences differ from that of our listeners.
 My experience is that they often cannot keep up with the richness and complexity of our ideas and our thought patterns.
-If we want them to hear us, to take us seriously, we to meet them where they are, and gently introduce them to our ideas.
+If we want them to hear us, to take us seriously, we need to meet them where they are, and gently introduce them to our ideas.
 We need to understand how they think in order to know how to better communicate with them.

 The remedy to this dilemma is often uniquely personal… it’s not just about how they think but precisely how that differs from our expectations of their understanding.